Expert Group Meeting on Road Infrastructure Safety Facilities for the Asian Highway

 c) Draft “detail design guidelines of road infrastructure safety facilities for the Asian Highway Network” which would complement the technical standards as recommended guidelines for the provision of adequate road safety facilities along the Asian Highway Network.

-ESCAP is now organizing the above-mentioned Expert Group Meeting scheduled to be held at the United Nations Conference Centre in Bangkok on 30 and 31 May 2017 to review the study findings and reports, and map out future actions.
+ESCAP organized the above-mentioned Expert Group Meeting at the United Nations Conference Centre in Bangkok on 30 and 31 May 2017 to present and review the study findings and reports, and map out future actions.

 Should you require additional information, please do not hesitate to contact Mr. Ishtiaque Ahmed, Economic Affairs Officer, at Tel: + 66 2 288 1435; E-mail: [email protected]